kritika22k/Personal-Finance-Manager/README.md

-# Personal-Finance-Manager
-This project is a Flask-based web application that allows users to generate reports dynamically.
-It follows best practices for modularity, abstraction, and object-oriented design while implementing error handling and input validation.
+The Flask Report Generator is a web-based application that allows users to dynamically generate reports.
+It follows best practices in modularization, abstraction, and object-oriented design while implementing error handling and input validation.

-Assumptions Made
-Users provide valid input for report generation.
-The database is pre-initialized before running the application.
-Flask runs in a virtual environment.
-Dependencies in requirements.txt are correctly installed.
+The system includes:

+A Flask backend for handling user requests and generating reports.
+A frontend (HTML, CSS) for user interaction.
+A database (SQLite/PostgreSQL) for storing report data.
+A testing suite to validate system functionality.